Becker’s naevus

 What is a Becker naevus?

 ‘Naevus’ is the Latin word for birthmark.
-It is called Becker after the name of the American Dermatologist that described it.
-Becker naevus is sometimes called ‘Becker's melanosis’ or ‘pigmented hairy epidermal naevus’.
+It is called Becker after the name of the American dermatologist that described it.
+Becker naevus is sometimes called ‘Becker melanosis’ or ‘pigmented hairy epidermal naevus’.

 What causes a Becker naevus?

-Is a Becker’s naevus hereditary?
+Is a Becker naevus hereditary?

-No. Although there are some reports of Becker naevus occurring in more than one family member, it does not usually run in families.
+No. Although there are some reports of Becker naevus occurring in more than one family member, it does not run in families.

-What does a Becker naevus look like?
+What Becker naevus feel and look like?

-It is a well-defined patch of darker skin with excessive hair.
+Becker naevus is a well-defined patch of darker skin with excessive hair.
 The skin may appear slightly thickened.
 It is usually located on the shoulders or trunk.
 Rarely, it can be found on the legs.
 Usually only the skin is affected however, rarely the underlying tissues can be affected, for example the breast, the muscles, the underlying fat tissue and the bones.
 This is known as Becker naevus syndrome.

 Because this patch of skin is thought to be more sensitive to male hormones, it can become more prominent and with more hairs during puberty.